the-y-company/many/README.md

 The `srcpkg` can contain multiple nested directories, for an example look at the source code the this package.

+Everything else remains the same, e.g.: use of `inst`, etc.

 ## Setup

 You can use the `use_many()` function from the root of